PipeWire/pipewire/spa/plugins/bluez5/README-OPUS-A2DP.md

 | 30            | 0x40000000 | RFA                     |
 | 31            | 0x80000000 | RFA                     |

-In addition, we define a specific Channel Order for each.
+Each bit value is associated with a Channel Order.
 The bits set in the bitfield define audio locations for the streams present in the payload.
 The set bit with the smallest Channel Order value defines the audio location for the Channel Index *j=0*, the bit with the next lowest Channel Order value defines the audio location for the Channel